PhilLockett/EBookGen/README.md

 ## Points of interest
 This code has the following points of interest:

-  * EBookGen is a Maven project that uses JavaFX, FXML and CSS.
+  * EBookGen is a Maven project that uses JavaFX.
-  * The window is created with SceneBuilder using FXML and CSS.
+  * A GUI created with SceneBuilder utilizing FXML and CSS.
-  * The window was developed using SceneBuilder.
+  * ChoiceBox providing ISO language name to 2 letter ISO 639-1 code.
+  * TableView with in table editable cells.